 Looking back on my last ten months as the vehicle coordinator, I find my self wondering what, if anything, I was supposed to learn from the experience.
 Or was it just a task that needed to be done and I drew the short straw?
 My guess is that it is the former, leaving me with the question, did I learn and do what God hoped I would?
 Frankly, I am not sure.
 The pace Eileen and I have had on this mission so far has not left a lot of time for reflection.

-What will I do with my time now that I am no longer on call seven days a week with no scheduled missionary duties on Saturdays?
+So, what will I do with my time now that I am no longer on call seven days a week with no scheduled missionary duties on Saturdays?
 On Tuesday night I was set apart as an ordinance worker in the Kansas City temple.
 I will be working the Saturday afternoon shift each week beginning in July.
 It turns out that picking up my white temple jacket and shoes when we took a missionary home to SLC last fall was not a wasted effort.

 P.S. (by Eileen) Can I just say how wonderful it is to not have Russell at the office all days of the week and that we only have one person rather two people on call?
 It is a pretty great feeling.